*Just to be clear, while this is a recipe for ramp pesto, you can use it as the guideline for pretty well any pesto you wish to create.

 Ingredients

-- 3 cups ramp leaves packed cups
+- 3 cups ramp leaves, packed cups

 - 1/3 cup pistachios

-- 3 tbsp ramp whites
+- 3 tbsp ramp whites, or 2 tbsp garlic, see Notes

 - 1/4 cup freshly grated Parmesan cheese